 This series is heavily inspired by fairy/folk tales – Source tales are in parenthesis after the book title.
 Fairy tale names are linked to SurLaLune: SurLaLune Fairy Tales features 49 annotated fairy tales, including their histories, similar tales across cultures, modern interpretations and over 1,500 illustrations.

-- Through the Woods (gender-swapped “Little Red Riding Hood“)
+- Through the Woods (gender-swapped “Little Red Riding Hood” with a witch standing in for the wolf)–in progress

 - Out of the Ashes (first half of “The Wonderful Birch“)

-- By Bone and Skin (second half of “The Wonderful Birch” combined with “The Ugly Duckling“)
+- By Bone and Skin (second half of “The Wonderful Birch” combined with “The Ugly Duckling“)–in progress

 - Beyond Her Dreams (“Sleeping Beauty“)–in progress